 All-Weather racing represents about a fifth of the British fixture list and top trainers, leading owners and the best jockeys have supported All-Weather racing since its inception three decades ago.

 The Polytrack surface at Lingfield Park Resort, Chelmsford City and Kempton Park, the Fibresand circuit at Southwell and the Tapeta tracks at Wolverhampton and Newcastle have all received significant investment to provide competitive racing and consistently attract horses from top stables.

-The Championships will celebrate its own stars by hosting the All-Weather Championships Finals Day at Lingfield Park Resort in Surrey, England on Good Friday, for the first time in Season 9.
-The culmination of a great season of All-Weather racing, with £1 million total prize fund on offer, Championships Finals Day is the richest All-Weather racecard staged in Europe as well as one of the richest race days in the UK.
+The Championships will celebrate its own stars by hosting the All-Weather Championships Finals Day at Newcastle on Good Friday, for the first time in Season 9.
+The culmination of a great season of All-Weather racing, Finals Day is the richest All-Weather racecard staged in Europe as well as one of the richest race days in the UK.

-The All-Weather Championships, especially the £1 million Finals Day at Lingfield Park on Good Friday, are now an established part of the British Racing Calendar.
+The All-Weather Championships, especially Finals Day at Lingfield Park on Good Friday, are now an established part of the British Racing Calendar.
 While the All-Weather Championships were initially the idea of Arena Racing Company (ARC), everyone at ARC is enormously grateful to the support we have received from all in British Racing in helping ensure the All-Weather Championships have proved a success from the outset.
-As we enter the seventh season of the All-Weather Championships, kicking off on 22 October at Newcastle, we can all look forward to enjoying another winter of exciting racing ahead of crowning six new Champions on Good Friday at Lingfield Park.
-This year we hope to continue to grow international involvement with horses able to qualify for the £1 million Finals Day, following the fantastic performance of French horses at Lingfield Park on Good Friday in the last two years.
+As we enter the eighth season of the All-Weather Championships, kicking off on 20 October at Newcastle, we can all look forward to enjoying another winter of exciting racing ahead of crowning six new Champions on Good Friday at Lingfield Park.
+This year we hope to continue to grow international involvement with horses able to qualify for Finals Day, following the fantastic performance of French horses at Lingfield Park on Good Friday in previous years.
 We’d like to thank those that continue to support the All-Weather Championships.